asciant/prisma2-unchecked-relations/README.md

 ### Setup

 1. `npm install`
-2. Copy the example Schema from the [Prisma Relations Documentation](https://www.prisma.io/docs/concepts/components/prisma-schema/relations#types-of-relations) into `schema.prisma`
-3. Reset database (delete the tables from the Quickstart database) and then run `npx prisma db push`
+2. Reset database (delete the existing tables from the database - if any) and then run `npx prisma db push`
-4. Confirm tables were setup correctly (I used TablePlus for this)
+3. Confirm tables were setup correctly (I used TablePlus for this)

 #### Working Example